islaytitans/alien/docs/src/GM/dow.md

 - Mostly empty space port save for two ships, one gutted, guarded by Colonial Marines
 - Locked down medicial ship is on one of the launch pad
 - Hundreds of restless people hoping to be evacuated in one of the hangers
-  - one hiding insurgent wantd to blow up the medical ship
+  - one hiding insurgent wanted to blow up the medical ship
   - **AWOL Wright**: _cured but unaware_ is here trying to sneak onto Medicial Ship to escape
     - Her story p54